- Home

 Training Sessions

-Florida Statutes require that all poll workers attend mandatory training sessions
+Florida Statutes require that all election workers attend mandatory training sessions

 for each election cycle.